AckerlyXu/heima/articles/virtual-network/virtual-network-network-interface-addresses.md

 Complete the following tasks before completing any steps in any section of this article:

 - Review the [Azure limits](../azure-subscription-service-limits.md?toc=%2fnetwork%2ftoc.json#azure-resource-manager-virtual-networking-limits) article to learn about limits for public and private IP addresses.
-- Log in to the Azure portal preview, Azure command-line interface (CLI), or Azure PowerShell with an Azure account.
+- Log in to the Azure Portal, Azure command-line interface (CLI), or Azure PowerShell with an Azure account.
 If you don't already have an Azure account, sign up for a [trial account](https://www.azure.cn/pricing/1rmb-trial).
 - If using PowerShell commands to complete tasks in this article, install and configure Azure PowerShell by completing the steps in the [How to install and configure Azure PowerShell](https://docs.microsoft.com/powershell/azureps-cmdlets-docs?toc=%2fazure%2fnetwork%2ftoc.json) article.
 Ensure you have the most recent version of the Azure PowerShell commandlets installed.
 To get help for PowerShell commands, with examples, type `get-help <command> -full`.
 - If using Azure Command-line interface (CLI) commands to complete tasks in this article, install and configure the Azure CLI by completing the steps in the [How to install and configure the Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli?toc=%2fazure%2fnetwork%2ftoc.json) article.
 Ensure you have the most recent version of the Azure CLI installed.
 To get help for CLI commands, type `az <command> --help`.